androiddevelopersindore/Support_v4_NineOldAndroids/Readme.md

 ###<a name="transition"></a>Animator Fragment Transitions

 This fork allows using [NineOldAndroids][1] Object Animators for fragment transitions.
-View animations will no longer work.
+View animations will also work but only for Custom Transitions.

 ####<a name="standard"></a>Standard Transitions